cujojs/when/docs/api.md

 * array is an Array *or a promise for an array*, which may contain promises and/or values.

-Initiates a competitive race that allows `howMany` winners, returning a promise that will resolve when `howMany` of the items in `array` resolves.
-The returned promise will if it becomes impossible for `howMany` items to resolve--that is, when `(array.length - howMany) + 1` items reject.
+Initiates a competitive race that allows `howMany` winners, returning a promise that will resolve when `howMany` of the items in `array` resolve.
+The returned promise will reject if it becomes impossible for `howMany` items to resolve--that is, when `(array.length - howMany) + 1` items reject.
 The resolution value of the returned promise will be an array of the value of `howMany` winning items.
 The rejection value will be an array of `(array.length - howMany) + 1` rejection reasons.

 # Timed promises